 What I came up with after some deeper reflections is much closer to the truth – and frankly I still think I’m a little genious for figuring this out: Home is where you do your laundry.
 Think about it.

 It’s true.
-During my first year in college I didn’t have a laundry machine in my house and hence commuted to my parents place at the weekends (to only obviously) to do laundry.
+During my first year in college I didn’t have a laundry machine in my house and hence commuted to my parents place at the weekends to (not only obviously) do laundry.
 I never felt really home at that place… Can’t relate?
-Well: Have you ever spent so much time at your partners place without actually living there that it almost felt like home?
+Well: Have you ever spent so much time at someones place, without actually living there, that it almost felt like home?
 Well it will the minute you wash your laundry there.

-Considering all these wise intuitions I should still feel homeless for the few days I’m actually gonna live keyless next week.
+Considering all these wise intuitions I should still feel homeless.
+For the few days that I’m actually gonna live keyless.
 I somehow do, I mean I’m moving to another continent and then to another continent – for at least 15 months.
 Of course that is scary, of course it doesn’t exactly make you feel very grounded, rooted and secure.

 My solution to stay sane is giving up the static, place-bound idea of home.
 Home is where the people that you love are, those who really make a difference.
 Home is a little everywhere.
 For me mostly but not only in Göteborg, Stuttgart and Boston.
 For now.
 After all: Does it matter if you don’t own a single key in this world if you are sure that there are people that will open their door for you, hug you, invite you in and make you coffee?

 I’m ready to get some laundry done in DC – and hopefully find some great people, too.

 Please leave your thoughts in the comments.
 I’m really excited to hear what home means for you.